skius/stringlang/README.md

 Go can accomplish.

 User-defined `StringLang` functions are evaluated with their own completely separate variable scope and are mutually recursive.
-The arguments passed to them are bound to the variable in the corresponding parameter list.
+The arguments passed to them are bound to the variables in the corresponding parameter lists.

 All functions in `StringLang` are pass-by-value.